mutexre/BagIterator/README.md

 }
 ```

-The second class is random_insert_iterator which is similar to common output iterator types like back_insert_iterator and front_insert_iterator.
-Random_insert_iterator inserts elements at random positions inside a container using insert(iter, value) container member function.
-This class allows to write code like this:
+The second iterator is a random_insert_iterator which is similar to common output iterator types like back_insert_iterator and front_insert_iterator.
+Random_insert_iterator inserts an element at a random position inside a container using insert(iter, value) member function.
+This class allows one to write code like this:

 ```c++
 vector<string> src { "A", "B", "C", "D" };